lerenn/lazy-schema-migration/README.md

 # Continuous-schema-migration

-Golang library for on-the-fly/lazy migrations.
+This is a golang library for on-the-fly/lazy migrations.

 When doing migrations, it can be difficult to execute stop-the-world migrations and migrate all the data at once.
 This is a library that shall enable the